 The quick reference guide Genealogy Giants: Comparing the 4 Major Websites is a must-have for anyone serious about getting the most out of free and paid subscriptions.

-The author of this 4-page full color cheat sheet, Sunny Morton, is Contributing Editor here at Genealogy Gems, and she’s packed this guide with everything you would ever want to know, and many things you probably didn’t know that you needed to know.
-You can pick up your copy here in our store.
+The author of this 4-page full-color cheat sheet, Sunny Morton, is Contributing Editor here at Genealogy Gems, and she’s packed this guide with everything you would ever want to know, and many things you probably didn’t know that you needed to know.
+You can pick up your copy here

 SSDI Search and Beyond

 There is another database at Ancestry that is worth keeping your eye on.
 It’s called the U.S. Social Security Applications and Claims Index and it shouldn’t be missed!
 Currently, this covers 1936-2007, but who knows, they may update it in the future.
 It includes even more information.
 It was first released in 2015.
 Read more about it here at Genealogy Gems.

 I invite you to take a moment to share your SSDI search experience in the comments below.
 Have you had any surprises?
 Did you find a difference between the records found at different websites?
 We want to hear your story because we all benefit from each other’s experiences.